-Learn how to create faux patina…the simple way!
+Learn how to create faux patina…the simple way (plus video)!
 A little softer, more subtle look that’s elegant and easy to achieve.

 I’m back again today to share one of two tutorials I promised in this post I shared last week: “How To Paint Light Fixtures (without taking them down!)”

 If you missed that post, pop on over and see the tutorial I did in that post for changing the color of your light fixture with paint…and yep, without taking down the fixture. :)

 Today I’m I’m sharing how to create faux patinas and on Tuesday I shared >>> How To Create Faux Verdigris.

 This process is just slightly different and with one less step.

 This is how these light fixtures started…..

 And how it looked after I gave it the faux patina finish….

 So much fun and really was easy to do.

 I’ve created a video on how to create faux patina finish because, as you know, I thought it’d be easier to show you how than tell you how. ;)